CartoDB/analytics-toolbox-core/clouds/postgres/modules/doc/quadbin/QUADBIN_POLYFILL.md

 **Description**

-Returns an array of quadbins that intersect with the given geometry at a given level of detail.
+Returns an array of Quadbins that intersect with the given geometry at a given level of detail.

-* `geography`: `GEOMETRY` geometry to extract the quadbins from.
+* `geography`: `GEOMETRY` geometry to extract the Quadbins from.
 * `resolution`: `INT` level of detail or zoom.

 **Return type**